sidhartha07/Gym-Registration-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## About this project

+This is a web application developed using Angular 15 which let users to register for Gym.
+All the CRUD operations are applicable in this project.
+Upon registering User's data is saved in the backend datasource.
+Functionalities includes registering, updating, deleting users and retrieving all users.
+Json-Server is used as the backend and datasource.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.